 Populations Who Have the Option to Enroll Age Categories

 SSI 0-19

 Disabled Child Living at Home 0-19

 DHS-Foster Care Children 0-19

 DHS-Foster Care Children (Adoption Assistance) 0-19

 American Indians 0-65

 The hyphen denotes "up to" the age listed.
-For instance, for SSI, the ability to optionally enroll ends on a Member's 19th birthday.
+For instance, for S optionally enroll ends on a Member's 19 th birthday.
+SI, the ability to